vigillabs/timescaledb-ts/packages/typeorm/README.md

 # @timescaledb/typeorm

-This is the offical TimescaleDB plugin for TypeORM.
+This is the official TimescaleDB plugin for TypeORM.

 ## Installation